Babydoll sheep

 Temperament

-Don’t expect instant cuddly moments when you first bring home your Babydolls – that magical hug with lambs running to greet you takes time!
-In my experience, it took weeks of spending days working outside near them, staying still to spark their curiosity, before they’d come closer.
-Now my flock meets me every morning for chin scratches, showing how these sheep gradually warm up to become like family.
-While not traditional pets, their sweet personalities shine through with patience.
+When you first bring home your Babydolls, don’t expect those instant cuddly moments you might see in farm videos.
+That magical hug with lambs running to greet you actually takes time and genuine effort.
+From my experience raising these woolly friends, it took several weeks of spending days working outside near them, often just staying still to spark their curiosity enough to come closer.
+The investment pays off magnificently though – now my flock meets me every morning for chin scratches, showing how these sheep, while not traditional pets, gradually warm up to become like family when given patience to develop their sweet personalities.

-These gentle creatures are naturally cautious as prey animals, but never aggressive.
-You might see them ram each other gently over food or favorite napping spots, or stomp a hoof to alert the group of danger (our watchful ewe Peggy does this when the neighboring dog comes nearby).
-With children, they’re remarkably perfect – my kids love hand-feeding them grain and rubbing their chins, though we teach them to avoid sudden movements that might scare the sheep.
-The most “wild” behavior you’ll see is when excited by treats like alfalfa, when they’ll buck or jump that adorable inch off the ground, looking so proud of themselves!
+These gentle creatures remain naturally cautious as prey animals but are never aggressive toward humans.
+You’ll occasionally see them ram each other gently over food or favorite napping spots, or stomp a hoof to alert the group of perceived danger – my watchful ewe Peggy does this whenever the neighboring dog approaches.
+They’re remarkably perfect with children – my kids love hand-feeding them grain and rubbing their chins, though we teach them to avoid sudden movements that might scare the sheep.
+The most “wild” behavior you’ll witness is when they get excited by treats like alfalfa – they might buck or jump an adorable inch off the ground, looking so proud of themselves for their athletic feats!

 Hardiness

-Babydoll Sheep are remarkably hardy animals that typically live 12-16 years, thanks to being not prone to disease and rarely easily injured – though injuries can occur from attacks, as we learned when our lamb Peggy was attacked by a neighboring dog that mistook her fuzzy ear for a chew toy; she recovered quickly and remains perfectly healthy today.
-These sheep excel at hiding illness, so regular attention and thorough inspections are crucial, but with proper care they have an incredible ability to bounce back from health challenges.
+When you’re looking for livestock that can withstand the ups and downs of farm life, Babydoll Sheep stand out as remarkably hardy animals that typically live between 12-16 years with minimal health issues.
+Unlike many other breeds, these woolly companions are not prone to disease and rarely easily injured, though injuries can certainly occur from unexpected attacks as I discovered firsthand.
+My beloved lamb Peggy was once attacked by a neighboring dog that mistook her fuzzy ear for a chew toy during an unfortunate fence breach.
+What amazed me was how she recovered quickly and remains perfectly healthy today despite the scare.
+One important caution for new owners: these sheep excel at hiding illness, making regular attention and thorough inspections absolutely crucial for maintaining their wellbeing.
+With proper care, however, I’ve witnessed their incredible ability to bounce back from various health challenges that would seriously impact other breeds – a testament to why they’ve become increasingly popular among small-scale farmers seeking low-maintenance livestock options.

 What are Babydoll Sheep good for?